citrusworx/.github/profile/README.md

 ## Fun Facts About Our Team

 - Breakfast is a serious affair at Beryl Labs!
-From smoothie bowls to traditional pancakes, our team's morning rituals are as diverse as our projects.
+From bowls to biscuits, our team's morning rituals are as diverse as our projects.
-- Our mascot, a beryl crystal, symbolizes our commitment to clarity, quality, and structure in everything we do.
+- Our mascot, a Florida Key Lime, embodies our dedication to infusing every endeavor with a refreshing zest, ensuring unmatched excellence, and maintaining a vibrant and dynamic approach

 ## Let's Connect